 The Fund's distributor or Adviser may compensate broker-dealers and financial intermediaries for sales of Class C shares from its own resources at the rate of 1.00% of sales.
 Pursuant to financing arrangements with the Fund's distributor, the Adviser may advance 1.00% of the purchase price of Class C shares, at the time of purchase, to selling brokers, dealers, or other financial intermediaries that have entered into distribution agreements with the distributor.
 Such advance will be from the Adviser's own resources.
 During the period the CDSC is applicable with respect to such shares, the Class C Rule 12b-1 fees (as described in the section entitled "Sales Charges and Fees - Distribution and Service Fees") attributable to those shares will be paid to the Adviser in satisfaction of the advance.
-If a CDSC is not (or is no longer) applicable with respect to such shares, the Class C Rule 12b-1 fees attributable to those shares will be paid to the selling broker, dealer or other financial intermediary.
+If a CDSC is not (or is no longer) applicable with respect to such shares, the Class C Rule 12b-1 fees or other financial intermediary.